 Airboat Ride: An airboat operator takes you on a wild ride through mangroves and marsh grass near Everglades City.

-With such a vast system of bays, creeks, near-shore and offshore waters, and freshwater lakes and canals, it’s perfect for fishing and boating.
+With a vast system of bays, creeks, near-shore and offshore waters, and lakes and canals, it’s perfect for fishing and boating.

 For an authentic Everglades experience, follow the locals in a speedy airboat and see wildlife up close.

 On the Water: Set sail and get up close for dolphin spotting with Everglades Area Tours.
 The best way to get close to Mother Nature is by paddling the coast in canoe and kayak.

 There’s more to Naples than pristine beaches, green fairways and relaxing resorts.
 The area also has an appreciation for the arts and a deep-rooted history connected to the Everglades.
 Take a break from the sun in one of the many art galleries or museums on Florida’s Paradise Coast.
 The Naples Art Association showcase a variety of exhibitions in its galleries.
 Numerous art galleries line Broad Avenue at Third Street South, featuring a variety of work from realist to abstract paintings.
 The Marco Island Center for Arts offers free galleries for browsing gift shop with items made by islands artists, art shows and festivals.